 What about the wind?

 Winds do not blow every day.
-Quite often, it could be windy in the northwest part of the valley and no wind in the central or southeast part of the valley.
+Quite often, it could be windy in the northwest part of the valley with no wind in the central or southeast part of the valley.
 When built out, this trail will traverse the entire length of the valley, so it could be windy in one part and not in another.

-Because of the large senior population in the area, do you really think seniors will use the trail?
+Do you really think seniors will use the trail?

 Many seniors in the valley recognize the health benefits of exercise.
 Younger people already embrace the concept of a healthy lifestyle.
 As that generation approaches retirement age and consider relocating to the Coachella Valley, this multiuse trail will be a big draw for them.
 Community leaders with a long-term vision recognize that building this trail today will benefit citizens of tomorrow.